 4. DIY Gifts

 DIY Christmas gifts are fun to give and with lots of love.
 They won’t take you too much time to make.
 Jen has some awesome quick DIY gift ideas that I can’t wait to try.
+Go with these homemade gifts in the mason jars for your lovely friends!

 I also like to have homemade baked goods and treats for my friends.
 Using the things that you already have will save you much money and will not break your bank.